Apiariaton/Full_Stack_Development/React.js/readme.md

 via a user input form, reducing the necessary number of parameters within useHTTP from two to one.
 UseHTTP contains a function, fetchData, which it returns, to avoid the use of a hook within useEffect: it can export fetchData.

+Formal explores the use of a custom user input hook to be used within a form.
+To avoid infinite loops, it is important not to update a state directly within the body of a functional component: instead, it should be embedded within another function and anchored into place if necessary by using useCallback.